 Only mabl offers scriptless cross-browser web testing, auto-healing tests, visual testing, and diagnostics in one simple service. mabl helps you improve the speed and quality of your release pipeline by allowing you to test every release, at scale, on a single platform, with no infrastructure to manage.

 This destination is maintained by mabl.
-For any issues with the destination, contact the mabl team.
+For any issues with the destination, contact the Mabl Support team.

-- Search for “mabl” within the Destinations Catalog and confirm the Source you’d like to connect to.
+- Search for “mabl” in the Destinations Catalog, and select the mabl destination.

-- mabl processes the usage data into rolling 24 hour summaries hourly.
-It may take up to an hour for usage to begin to populate in your test coverage metrics.
+mabl processes the usage data into rolling 24 hour summaries, every hour.
+It can take up to an hour for usage to appear in your test coverage metrics.